camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 +++

-We are excited to announce that Camunda BPM Platform 7.13.0 is now available.
+We are excited to announce the Camunda BPM Platform 7.13.0 is now available, including many new features.

-The release includes many new features.
 Here are some of the highlights:

 <!-- FEATURES LIST BEGINS -->